denis-berthier/Sudoku-classif/README.md

 Later, this also led other puzzle diggers to find puzzles in T&E(2) above the previous B7B threshold.<br><br>

 ### 1.2 General contents of this repository
 Each folder has a "RESULTS.clp" file and a certain number of ".txt" files; all the latter have the same length (unless otherwise mentioned).
-The same names are used consistently in all the folders. <br>
+The same file names are used consistently in all the folders. <br>
 All the files have Unix line endings.
 (You may have to change the line endings if you are using Windows.)<br>
 Note that some folders may have sub-folders, corresponding to sub-collections that will be further described wherever relevant.<br>

 #### File names common to all the folders
-(only the relevant files will be present in each folder)<br>
+Only the relevant files will be present in each folder.<br>
+Additional files may appear in some folders.<br>
 * the "RESULTS.clp" file contains the commands for repeating all the computations and the associated results;
 * the "puzzles.txt" file contains the puzzles in the collection dealt with in the folder; it is the common reference for all the other files in the folder;
 * the "nb-clues.txt" file contains the numbers of clues at the start;
 * the "nb-cands.txt" file contains the numbers of candidates at the start;
+* the "puzzles-expands.txt" file contains the BRT-expansions of the puzzles in "puzzles.txt"
 * the "nb-clues-after-BRT.txt" file contains the numbers of clues after BRT has been applied;
 * the "nb-cands-after-BRT.txt" file contains the numbers of candidates after BRT has been applied;
 * the "density.txt" file contains the densities of the underlying graph of candidates at the start;
 * the "mdel.txt" file contains the mean number of candidates deleted after BRT per clue at the start;
-* the "W-ratings.txt" file contains the corresponding W-ratings;
+* for puzzles in T&E(1), the "W-ratings.txt" file contains the corresponding W-ratings;
-* the "gW-ratings.txt" file contains the corresponding gW-ratings;
+* for puzzles in T&E(1), the "gW-ratings.txt" file contains the corresponding gW-ratings;
-* the "B-ratings.txt" file contains the corresponding B-ratings;
+* for puzzles in T&E(1), the "B-ratings.txt" file contains the corresponding B-ratings;
+* for puzzles in T&E(1), the "gB-ratings.txt" file contains the corresponding gB-ratings;
-* the "BxB-classif.txt" file contains the corresponding BxB classifications;
+* for puzzles in T&E(2), the "BxB-classif.txt" file contains the corresponding BxB classifications;
 * the "TE-depth.txt" file contains the corresponding T&E-depths;
 * the "SER.txt" file contains the corresponding Sudoku Explainer ratings.
 <br><br><br>

 ## 2. T&E(3) collections
+There is currently only one collection of puzzles in T&E(3), namely [mith-TE3].
 ### 2.1.
 The mith-158276-TE3 folder
 The puzzle collection [mith-TE3] dealt with in this folder consists of 158,276 BRT-expansions of minimal puzzles in T&E(3).